"I feel pain for letting you down": Mmesoma apologises to JAMB

+- While appearing before the House of Representatives Committee, Ejikeme again confessed to the crime and apologised to JAMB and Nigerians

+- Professor Ishaq Oloyede, the JAMB registrar, was at the hearing of the investigative committee of the House of Representatives

-Mmesoma Ejikeme, the Unified Tertiary Matriculation Examination (UTME) candidate accused of inflating her results by the Joint Admission and Matriculation Board (JAMB), has again tendered an apology to the examination board.
+FCT, Abuja - Mmesoma Ejikeme, the Unified Tertiary Matriculation Examination (UTME) candidate accused of inflating her results by the Joint Admission and Matriculation Board (JAMB), has again apologised to the examination board.

 The 19-year-old girl read her letter of apology to the House of Representatives Investigative Ad Hoc Committee hearing, which Professor Sade Solo headed.